Cristóbal Montoro: European Parliament

-He was a Member of the European Parliament for the People's Party, part of the European People's Party, and sat on the European Parliament's Committee on Economic and Monetary Affairs.
-He has represented Madrid in the Spanish Congress since 1993.
+The PP lost the 2004 Spanish general election and Montoro was elected as a Member of the European Parliament for the People's Party.
+He sat on the European Parliament Committee on Economic and Monetary Affairs.

 He was a substitute for the Committee on Budgets, a member of the Delegation for relations with the countries of the Andean Community and a substitute for the Delegation to the ACP-EU Joint Parliamentary Assembly.